A Brief History of the Marque

 Manufacturer: Bison Motorradfabrik Ges.m.b.H.

-Built by Oskar Hacker employiing horizontally-opposed engines from BMW mounted longitudinally in Douglas fashion, the machines were otherwise conventional apart from the low seating position and the optional spare wheel - a very useful extra in the days when a flat-tyre during the course of the ride was a very frequent occurrence.
+Built by Oskar Hacker employing horizontally-opposed engines from BMW mounted longitudinally in Douglas fashion, the machines were otherwise conventional apart from the low seating position and the optional spare wheel - a useful extra in the days when a flat tyre during the course of the ride was a very frequent occurrence.